Intern

 Examination:

 You will have to prepare an assignment in which you will write code in FORTRAN in a team of no more than two members.
 On the last day of the course, you will have to solve a programming exam on your own.
 In this exam, you will be given a FORTRAN code containing a number of programming errors.
 You have to correct these errors and run the programme.
-Both the programming exercise and the team assignment are marked.
+Both the programming exam and the team assignment are marked.
 The average of the two marks will be your final mark.
 However, you must pass both tests to complete the course successfully.

 Time schedule for classes:

-The lecture starts on Wednesday 16 October from 12.30 - 14.00 in room 319 and it will be held weekly.
-The exercise class starts on Monday 21 October from 14.00 - 16.00 in room 226.
+The lecture starts on Monday 20 October from 14.00-16.00 in room 319 and it will be held weekly.
+The exercise class starts on Monday 20 October from 16.00-18.00 in room 319.
+A set of Lecture Notes will be provided to each student free of charge at the first lecture.
+This material can (and should) be studied in advance of the relevant lectures.

 Detailed course plan: